BiswajitNanda/BDDFramework_Wishlist/README.md

 <B>Technical Implementation</B>

 This project uses Specflow as the primary test automation tool.
 Specflow is the .NET  equivalent tool of cucumber in C#.
-To organise the code, Page Object Model has been implemented as it's importat from coding best practices.
+To organise the code, Page Object Model has been implemented as it's importat from coding best practices to reduce code duplication primarily.

-The following folders are specially important.
+The following folders are specially important in the project.
 <b>Config</b> - Holds all config Data
 <b>Features</b> - Holds all feature files
 <b>Steps</b> - All step definition files